K-GOKULAPPADURAI/RespireNet-Respiratory-Disease-Prediction-Web-Application-Using-Deep-Learning/README.md

   In this research paper, we are going to discuss how deep learning could be used in the recognition of respiratory disease just from the respiratory sound.
-Respiratory audios are important indicators of respiratory health and respiratory disorder.
+Respiratory audios are important indicators of respiratory health and respiratory disorder.
 For example, a wheezing sound is a common sign that a patient has an obstructive airway disease like asthma or chronic obstructive pulmonary disease (COPD).
 We have approached